 When trying to conceive, there’s nothing greater than seeing those two pink lines.
 But occasionally an ectopic pregnancy can occur, where the embryo implants outside the uterus, usually within a fallopian tube, which, in a normal pregnancy, is supposed to transport the fertilized egg to the uterus.

-In instances of severe pain, explains McKinney, the ectopic pregnancy has likely grown large enough that it has burst the fallopian tube and requires immediate medical attention, (shock, which can be fatal, often develops at this stage, with symptoms like having shortness of breath or heart palpitations).
-But McKinney warns, “In up to 50 percent of women who have a tube rupture, there are no warnings signs such as mild pain or vaginal bleeding.”
+In instances of severe pain, explains McKinney, the ectopic pregnancy has likely grown large enough that it has burst the fallopian tube and requires immediate medical attention.
+Shock, which can be fatal, often develops at this stage, with symptoms like shortness of breath or heart palpitations.
+But McKinney warns, “In up to 50 percent of women who have a tube rupture, there are no warning signs such as mild pain or vaginal bleeding.”

-The biggest risk factor for ectopic pregnancy is having already had one, which increases your chances by 15 percent; 25 percent if you’ve previously had two.
+The biggest risk factor for ectopic pregnancy is having already had one, which increases your chances by 15 percent; and 25 percent if you’ve previously had two.
 Other factors include scarring from surgery on your fallopian tubes or other pelvic organs, a history of endometriosis, sexually transmitted infections, in vitro fertilization (IVF) or infertility.

-A medication called methotrexate, which is administered by injection and works by dissolving the pregnancy, is typically recommended for women whose condition is caught early enough—often around six-week mark—that they don’t require surgery and don’t have other risk factors.
-This treatment requires a patient to be monitored by a doctor until her pregnancy hormone levels return to zero to ensure it’s has been successful.
+A medication called methotrexate, which is administered by injection and works by dissolving the pregnancy, is typically recommended for women whose condition is caught early enough—often around the six-week mark—that they don’t require surgery and don’t have other risk factors.
+This treatment requires a patient to be monitored by a doctor until her pregnancy hormone levels return to zero to ensure it has been successful.

 If an ectopic pregnancy is caught after six weeks, or if you don’t meet the methotrexate criteria or are at risk of internal bleeding caused by a ruptured tube, then surgery is the next step.
-“The gynaecologist can either remove the tube with the ectopic pregnancy inside, or make an incision in the tube and remove it that way,” says McKinney.
+“The gynecologist can either remove the tube with the ectopic pregnancy inside or make an incision in the tube and remove it that way,” says McKinney.

-For example, if your left ovary releases an egg but your left tube is no longer in tact, the egg can still be taken in by your right tube, which could lead to conception.
+For example, if your left ovary releases an egg but your left tube is no longer intact, the egg can still be taken in by your right tube, which could lead to conception.
 However, because you’re at a greater risk for future ectopic pregnancies, it’s critical to tell your OB/GYN about your history if you become pregnant again so you can be properly monitored.

-She notes that recent evidence suggests women having IVF following an ectopic pregnancy may have decreased fertility rates, but it’s still unknown if that’s due to the pre-existing fertility issues that initially caused the ectopic pregnancy, or if the condition itself caused the infertility.
+She notes that recent evidence suggests women having IVF following an ectopic pregnancy may have decreased fertility rates, but it’s still unknown if that’s due to the pre-existing fertility issues that initially caused the ectopic pregnancy or if the condition itself caused infertility.

-The most advanced ectopic pregnancy McKinney has seen was around 10 weeks in a woman who’d two previous normal pregnancies.
+The most advanced ectopic pregnancy McKinney has seen was around ten weeks in a woman with two previous normal pregnancies.
 “The fallopian tube wasn't ruptured, but given the advanced gestation, she required surgery, which is when we discovered her tube was on the brink of rupture.
 It was removed without complications, and she went home a few hours after surgery, and she subsequently had another normal pregnancy.”

 If you’ve had an ectopic pregnancy and wish to try to conceive again, speak with your doctor about when you can start trying as the suggested time may vary depending on your treatment or complications.
-Often times, it’s as soon as your next period, the start of your cycle.
+Oftentimes, it’s as soon as your next period, the start of your cycle.